Aditya9764/Smart-Blind-Strick-with-Location-Detection/README.md

 The system consists of ultrasonic sensors, and the feedback is received through audio.
-The aim of the overall system is to provide a low-cost and efficient navigation and obstacle detection aid for the blind which gives a sense of artificial by providing information about the environmental scenario of static and dynamic objects round them, so that they can walk independently.
+The aim of the overall system is to provide a low-cost and efficient navigation and obstacle detection aid for the blind which gives a sense of artificial by providing information about the environmental scenario of static and dynamic objects around them, so that they can walk independently.

 # Smart-Blind-Strick- Img